 What are mashonisas?

-Typically, these loans are very short-term, a month or less.
-They can range from as little as R50 to R5,000 or more.
+Typically, mashonisa loans are very short-term, from one to six months.
+They may range from as little as R50 to R8,000 or more (in some cases, much, much more).

 What’s driving the popularity of mashonisas

-Convenience.
-It’s easier to borrow money from someone living in your community than travelling to a lender’s office.
+The loans are almost always instantaneous.
+Also, it’s easier for people to borrow money from someone living in their community than to travel to a lender’s office.

 Disadvantages of mashonisa loans